man455/wordpress-job-manager/readme.txt

 * FIXED: RSS showing expired jobs
 * FIXED: Performance tweaks on job lists, widgets
 * FIXED: Checkboxes not staying checked when editing an existing job
+* FIXED: Fresh installations not using translated strings for defaults
+* FIXED: Some strings not being translated correctly

 = 0.6.6 =
 * ADDED: Individual job pages will try to load category templates before default template